ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/quick_start_build.md

 ##### Configuration parameters for 6LoWPAN-ND and Thread

 All 6LoWPAN and Thread configuration options are described below.
+Make sure that all your devices use the same network configuration (both nodes and border router)

 ```